Graduate Music Audition Requirements

 On-Campus Auditions:

-Applicants should prepare the following for a live audition.
 For auditions in Boston, you will be provided with a violinist and singers for your live audition, as well as a rehearsal period before the audition.
+Applicants should prepare the following for a live audition:

-- Solo piano work or movement, less than 10 minutes in length.
-Memorization is required.
+- Solo piano work or movement, less than 10 minutes in length (memorization is required).

 - Songs (all prepared in high keys):